⚡The Erosion Begins

 Palestine Action

 A direct action network targeting UK-linked arms supply chains connected to Israel.
-It was proscribed as an organisation under the Terrorism Act 2000 in July 2025, and that decision is under legal challenge.
+It was proscribed under the Terrorism Act 2000 in July 2025; in February 2026 the High Court ruled the ban unlawful, with the order held pending appeal.

 LASPO